okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 * determine connectivity status from global internet locations to your Okta org
 * identify trends related to Users, Apps, Policies, and other Okta entities
-* detect tasks that require action, such as unlocking a user or restarting an agent
+* detect tasks that require action, such as unlocking a User or restarting an agent
 * detect suspicious activities
 * review user-reported suspicious activities
 * detect and augment certain events